ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/faq.md

 [ReVanced](https://revanced.app/) is a free modular patcher for Android apps such as YouTube.
 It can be used to create applications that have extra features and customizability, similar to how a browser extension works, but for apps.

 ReVanced Extended is a derivative project of ReVanced mainly of just patches made for YouTube, YT Music, and Reddit.
-ReVanced Extended patches have some extra features on top of what ReVanced offers and is developed independently by inotia00.
+ReVanced Extended focuses on providing more features than the ReVanced patches and is developed independently by inotia00.
 ReVanced Extended is not affiliated with ReVanced.